andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_blockquote | markdownify }} </div>

 **Note:**
-The appearance of a blockquote can vary depending on the website or theme.
+The appearance of a blockquote can vary depending on the website or application.
 {: .notice}

 **Optional Practice:**